rianying/WPAutomate/README.md

 ## Personal Automation: SQL Query Generator

 Welcome to my personal project!
-As part of my daily job, I found myself spending a lot of time on manual data entry.
+As part of my daily job, I found myself spending a lot of time on manual tasks.
 To optimize this process, I created this Python script that automates the generation of SQL queries from Excel data.

 ### Project Purpose:
 - **Reduce Manual Work**: By automating the conversion of Excel data into SQL queries, I've significantly reduced the time spent on manual data entry.